TheDefaultPi/DefaultKAH/README.md

 5.  **Press Enter:** Execute the script by pressing Enter.
 6.  **Start the Quiz/Assessment:** Begin the assessment.
 You might need to answer a question and then restart the quiz for the script to fully inject and function properly.
 7.  **View Answers:** The correct answers will be displayed in the console as you progress through the assessment.

+## Usage (way 2)
+1. Go to skypirate.org (my website)
+2. Follow intructions
+3. This method manually installs tampermoney (blocked by school).
+This way is a workaround to install on school devices

 **Important Notes:**